General visa information on Croatian visa system are available at: http://www.mvep.hr/en/consular-information/visas

 *By choosing county of your citizenship you will be able to find out if you are required to have a visa for entry and stay up to 90 days’ maximum in 180 days’ period in the Republic of Croatia.

-In order to obtain a visa, the applicant must apply in person at the nearest Croatian Embassy in their area of residence a maximum of three months prior to the beginning of their trip (a list of Croatian diplomatic missions and consular posts, as well as all additional information is available at www.mvep.hr/en/ (http://www.mvep.hr/en/diplomatic-directory/diplomatic-missions-and-consular-offices-of-croatia/ ).
+In order to obtain a visa, the applicant must apply in person at the nearest VFS Centre or nearest Croatian Embassy in their area of his/hers residence.

-If you are a foreigner living in the UK who is required to have a visa when entering the Republic of Croatia, in order to obtain one, you have to apply in person at the Croatian Embassy in London
+IF YOU ARE A FOREIGNER LIVING IN THE UK who is required to have a visa when entering the Republic of Croatia, in order to obtain one, you have to apply in person at VFS Centre in London.

 Address in the UK: